 The Company's revolving loan facility is provided by a lending syndicate and matures on December 6, 2024.
-On June 4, 2021, the Company amended its existing revolving loan facility.
+On June 4, 2021, concurrent with the Hixson Acquisition, the Company amended its existing revolving loan facility.
 The maximum credit available was increased from \$360.0 million to \$500.0 million, with the maturity date remaining unchanged.

-Additional information regarding these transactions is contained in Note 13 of the Unaudited Interim Condensed Consolidated Financial Statements for the three month and nine month periods ended September 30, 2021.
+Additional information regarding these transactions is contained in Note 15 of the 2021 Consolidated Financial Statements.